Contents of Article

 Recent research has shown that higher-level athletes perform better on agility tests than lower-level athletes, but the same does not apply to change of direction speed tests.

 Over the past several decades, ‘agility’ appears to have been referred to as almost anything that requires an athlete to quickly change direction multiple times.
 As a prime example, the T-test, Illinois agility test, arrowhead agility test, and pro-agility test have all historically been referred to as agility tests, simply because they require an athlete to complete a pre-planned course of directional changes as quickly as possible.
 However, it is important to understand from hereinafter these tests are not actually a measure of agility, but instead a measure of ‘change of direction speed’.

 Agility has been a topic of large discussion in recent years and has led to several experts attempting to clearly define it.
 Perhaps the best current definition of agility is that proposed by Sheppard and Young (2005) (1):

 Agility is ‘‘a rapid whole body movement with change of velocity or direction in response to a stimulus’’.

-If anything, the fundamental words to remember in that definition are “in response to a stimulus”.
+The fundamental words to remember in that definition are “in response to a stimulus”.
 It is this fragment of the definition that separates a “true” agility test, from a simple change of direction speed test (e.g. pro-agility test) – thus, agility contains a reactive component.
-This reactive component is built-up of many cognitive functions (1) such as:
+This reactive component is built up of many cognitive functions (1) such as: